shubham-alavni/spring-boot-concepts/NOTES.md

 ### @PathVariable vs @RequestParam

+- @PathVariable is used to extract values from the URI path
+- @RequestParam is used to extract values from the query string
+- @RequestParam is used to extract values from the form data
+- @RequestParam is used to extract values from the request parameter

 ### Best Practices for REST API Exception Handling and Error Representation for Real time applications

 ### @ExceptionHandler and ResponseEntity